COMLEX-USA: USMLE comparison

-Many osteopathic medical students apply to ACGME-accredited residencies with a pressure to take both USMLE and COMLEX scores.
+In 2020, the ACGME (former MD residency system) and AOA GME (former DO residency system) merged and became one GME.
+All allopathic and osteopathic medical students, therefore, now apply to and train in ACGME-accredited residencies.
+Prior to the merger, DO students could apply to both ACGME and AOA residencies, while MD students could only apply to ACGME residencies.
+Although not a requirement, to be competitive, many osteopathic medical students have a pressure to take both USMLE and COMLEX.
 There are several residency programs that specifically require USMLE scores.
 Based on data from recent results of the COMLEX-USA examination, for level 1 and level 2, a score of 500-540 is considered the 50th percentile with scores falling slightly under and over this mark to be considered similarly.
 A score of 600 is historically considered to be around the 80th percentile.